villano-lab/nrCascadeSim/CONTRIBUTING.md

 [ ] Does not introduce any features that the CI could not already test.
 [ ] Is not accompanied by necessary CI changes due to some limitation described below.
 (Please also describe how new features can be manually tested.)

+See the `README.md` file in the `nrCascadeSim/tests` directory for more instructions on how to make tests.

 **Other information:**
 Anything else you want to say.